Long-Tailed Distribution-Aware Router For Mixture-of-Experts in Large Vision-Language Model: Introduction

 \section{Introduction}

-Recent advances in large vision-language models (LVLMs)~\cite{achiam2023gpt4, meta2024llama3}, which bridge the vision-language gap, have demonstrated strong instruction-following and generalization capabilities.
-However, real-world deployment requires models to handle diverse tasks simultaneously.
-Traditional methods that train separate models for per task incur significant redundancy and resource consumption.
-While~\cite{liu2023llava, chen2023internvl, lu2024deepseekvl, bai2023qwenvl} explore the scaling of dataset or model, which still demand substantial resources.
+Recent advances in large vision-language models (LVLMs)~\cite{achiam2023gpt4, meta2024llama3}, which bridge vision and language, have demonstrated impressive instruction-following and generalization capabilities.
+However, real-world necessitate models that can handle diverse tasks.
+Traditional approaches that train separate models for each task incur significant redundancy and resource consumption.
+Despite efforts to expand datasets or models~\cite{chen2023internvl, bai2023qwenvl, lu2024deepseekvl}, the demand for substantial resources remains.
+The mixture-of-experts (MoE)~\cite{jacobs1991moe} architecture enables scalable parameter growth without a proportional increase in inference costs.
+Its effectiveness in model scaling has been demonstrated in various recent works~\cite{dou2023loramoe, gou2023mocle, bai2023qwen, chen2024llavamole, dai2024deepseekmoe}.
+MoE-LLaVA~\cite{lin2024moellava} achieves performance comparable to LLaVA-7B and LLaVA-13B~\cite{liu2023llava} while activating only 3B parameters.

-The mixture-of-experts (MoE)~\cite{jacobs1991moe} is well-suited as it scales trainable parameters to handle diverse tasks while maintaining low inference costs. ~\cite{dou2023loramoe, lin2024moellava, dai2024deepseekmoe, gou2023mocle} have demonstrated the effectiveness of MoE in model scaling and performance enhancement.
-For instance, MoE-LLaVA~\cite{lin2024moellava} achieves comparable performance to LLaVA-7B and LLaVA-13B while activating 3B parameters.
-The key of MoE is token-to-expert routing (TER).
-Most implementations~\cite{shazeer2017moelayer, lepikhin2020gshard} employ trainable routers to predict routing probabilities.
-To avoid expert overload or underload, existing methods enforce load balancing constraints on TER to make the probability of tokens being allocated to different experts uniform.
-However, in multi-modal tasks, vision tokens exhibit a long-tailed distribution~\cite{krizhevsky2017imagenet, he2016deep} while language tokens exhibit a uniform distribution~\cite{vaswani2017transformer, devlin2019bert}.
-Indiscriminately using load balancing leads to sub-optimal learning of vision tokens.
-Specifically, as shown in Fig.~\ref{intro} (a), vision tokens consist of a large number of low-information background tokens (\emph{i.e.}, the head) and a small number of high-information foreground tokens (\emph{i.e.}, the tail).
-Load balancing scatters a small number of foreground tokens across different experts, which is detrimental to the correct selection of specialized experts for these tokens that contain important foreground information.
+The core of MoE lies in its token-to-expert routing (TER).
+While most implementations~\cite{shazeer2017moelayer} utilize trainable routers to predict routing probabilities, they typically enforce load balancing constraints on TER to prevent expert overload or underload, thereby promoting a uniform distribution of tokens across experts.
+However, this uniform-load strategy is sub-optimal for multi-modal tasks, where vision tokens follow a long-tailed distribution~\cite{he2016deep, krizhevsky2017imagenet} in contrast to the more uniform distribution of language tokens~\cite{vaswani2017transformer, devlin2019bert}.
+Indiscriminate load balancing hinders the effective learning of vision tokens.
+As illustrated in Fig.~\ref{fig_intro} (a), vision tokens comprise a majority of low-information background tokens (the head) and a minority of high-information foreground tokens (the tail).
+Enforcing load balancing scatters these critical, but sparse, foreground tokens across different experts, which impedes the consolidation of similar information and prevents the selection of specialized experts for these important tokens.